Disorder Rehabilitation | Codependency

 Codependency is based in a core fear that the world is unsafe.
 This is a very real fear that many people learn as “truth” when growing up in dysfunctional homes.
 Often codependent behaviors include the need to control, manipulate, obsess and worry about external circumstances in order to feel safe.

-Codependency recovery is less common in modern society because unlike other addictions, codependency is encouraged in our world.
+Codependency treatment is less common in modern society because unlike other addictions, codependency is encouraged in our world.
 The “martyr” is revered and speaking or living in your truth is discouraged.
 Codependency is an epidemic and is at the core of most depression and anxiety disorders.
 When a person does not connect with their authentic self and follow their own heart’s desire, a person will begin to feel resentful, unappreciated, drained and despairing.
 This state of disconnection is so painful, people search out relief through substances, prescription drugs, food, obsessive compulsiveness and a myriad of other dis-empowering behaviors to distract, medicate and numb the bad feelings.

 Eventually all the coping mechanisms quit working.
 This is a blessing and an opportunity to make the shift from feeling like a victim to the external world (your spouse’s moods or destructive behaviors, your children’s lives, your job, the stock market etc.) to going within and finding you own inner voice and personal power.
 You can begin to recover and discover your own heart’s desire; your soul’s song; your source of joy and happiness; independent from external circumstances; and find the strength to create the life you want.